NickTheBarista/coredns/plugin/kubernetes/README.md

 ## Name

-*kubernetes* - enables the reading zone data from a Kubernetes cluster.
+*kubernetes* - enables reading zone data from a Kubernetes cluster.

 ## Description

 It implements the [Kubernetes DNS-Based Service Discovery Specification](https://github.com/kubernetes/dns/blob/master/docs/specification.md).

-CoreDNS running the kubernetes plugin can be used as a replacement of kube-dns in a kubernetes cluster.
+CoreDNS running the *kubernetes* plugin can be used as a replacement for `kube-dns` in a Kubernetes cluster.
 See the [deployment](https://github.com/coredns/deployment) repository for details on [how to deploy CoreDNS in Kubernetes](https://github.com/coredns/deployment/tree/master/kubernetes).

 [stubDomains and upstreamNameservers](http://blog.kubernetes.io/2017/04/configuring-private-dns-zones-upstream-nameservers-kubernetes.html)
-are implemented via the *proxy* plugin and kubernetes *upstream*.
+are implemented via the *proxy* plugin and Kubernetes *upstream*.
 See example below.

 This plugin can only be used once per Server Block.